Dai-765/AMAZON-PRODUCT-REVIEW-PROJECT/README.md

     - excel formulas

-      Results/Finding:
+      Results/Findings:

-      Product category A is the best performing category in terms review and revenue
+      Product category A is the best performing category in terms of review and revenue.

       Recommendations